Meduty/merlins-aitomaton/README.md

 ### 4. Required Stable Diffusion Models

-MerlinAI comes with a comprehensive configuration for multiple Stable Diffusion models.
+Merlin's Aitomaton comes with a comprehensive configuration for multiple Stable Diffusion models.
 For the default configuration to work, your Stable Diffusion installation should have these models available:

 #### 🎨 **Core Models**
 - **`flux1DevHyperNF4Flux1DevBNB_flux1DevHyperNF4`** - Fast FLUX model (Primary)